autokitteh/kittehub/samples/google/gmail/README.md

 4. Initialize this project's connections:

-   - Google Sheets: with user impersonation using OAuth 2.0 (based on step 2), or a GCP service account's JSON key.
+   - Gmail: with user impersonation using OAuth 2.0 (based on step 2), or a GCP service account's JSON key.

 > [!TIP]